-TIA designations are determined based on the TIA score, a weighted combination of the teacher observation dimensions, (the 8 dimensions of domains 2 and 3) and the student growth score.
+TIA designations are determined based on the TIA score, a weighted combination of the teacher observation dimensions (the 8 dimensions of domains 2 and 3), the student growth score and teacher attendance score.
 To determine annual teacher eligibility for a TIA designation, the following steps are completed at the district-level end-of-year analysis:

-1 The TIA score is calculated based on the weighted combination of teacher appraisal and student growth outcome.
-T-TESS Domains 2 and 3 weighted composite score component is 50% of TIA score.
-Student growth composite score component is 50% of TIA score.
-2 Overall TIA Designation score chart used to identify three levels of designations of teacher.
-Recognized Exemplary Master 3 Teacher appraisal and student growth outcomes are verified to ensure that the component scores meet the State's minimum criteria: If performance criteria is met, TIA designation is submitted to the State for data review; pending TEA data validation, TIA designation is attached to the teaching certificate for a period of five years.
-If performance criteria is not met, TIA designation is not submitted to the State.
+The TIA score is calculated based on the weighted combination of teacher appraisal and student growth outcomes: • T-TESS Domains 2 and 3 weighted composite score component is 40% of TIA score • Student growth composite score component is 50% of TIA score • Teacher attendance composite score component is 10% of TIA score Overall TIA Designation score chart used to identify three levels of designations of teachers.
+Teacher appraisal and student growth outcomes are verified to ensure that the component scores meet the State's minimum performance criteria: • If performance criteria is met, TIA designation is submitted to the State for data review; pending TEA data validation, TIA designation is attached to teacher's teaching certificate for a period of 5 years. • If performance criteria is not met, TIA designation is not submitted to the State.